- Checking Overview

 Although there is no fee for overdraft protection from a savings account or line of credit, Federal Regulation D requires HVFCU to limit the number of withdrawals from savings accounts each month.
 A complete description of Regulation D is included in the Truth in Savings Disclosure & Account Agreement.

 The credit union retains the right to refuse payment of an overdraft at any time, even though HVFCU may have previously paid overdraft requests.

 More Affordable Options

 HVFCU offers more affordable alternatives to Privilege Pay.
-These options include overdraft protection from a Readi-cash line of credit, home equity line of credit, savings line of credit, or an HVFCU savings account.
+These options include overdraft protection from a Readi-cash line of credit, interest only home equity line of credit, savings line of credit, or an HVFCU savings account.
 Overdraft protection from a line of credit is according to the loan terms previously disclosed.
-If you would like to set up overdraft protection from your home equity line of credit, please complete and return our Home Equity Line of Credit Overdraft Coverage Agreement.
+If you would like to set up overdraft protection from your interest only home equity line of credit, please complete and return our Home Equity Line of Credit Overdraft Coverage Agreement.